scloud19/SECipedia/Ethical Hacking/owasp/owasp_injection.md

   (Start with example then talk about what injection is)

   Ex: mySQL injection
-    Attacker -> Website -> Database
+    (Give a more granular example.  use the same logic, but add in a bad query string) Attacker -> Website -> Database

     1) Attacker forms an malicious HTTP request to the db